 Ensure safety of customers' lockers: RBI to banks

-The Reserve Bank has asked banks to ensure customers' lockers remain safe and there is "no negligence" that could render banks liable to claims by locker holders, Parliament was informed today.
+The Reserve Bank has asked banks to ensure customers' lockers remain safe and there is "no negligence" that could render banks liable to claims by locker holders, Parliament was informed on Tuesday.

 Besides, banks are being probed by fair trade regulator CCI for alleged cartelisation in providing locker services to their customers.